The Layoff Lady

 Gosh.
 I've done a lot of projects where I had to get something done quickly.
 Those have included software implementations, making a video, and even designing or updating a class with little to no notice.
 I usually just work really hard and put in extra hours to get something done.

-So one case I can think of was right when the pandemic started in 2020.
-I worked for a software company that delivered most of it's training in person at customer sites.
-Since government guidelines for dealing with COVID were changing daily during the early part of the pandemic, over the course of a week--maybe it was like two--we realized that we would not be able to travel to customer sites to deliver their training like we had always done.
-We had to figure out how to deliver what was usually four days of in-person training without traveling to a customer site.
-We really didn't know how we were going to pull that off.
+So, one case I can think of was right when the pandemic started in 2020.
+I worked for a software company that delivered most of its training in person at customer sites.
+Since government guidelines for dealing with COVID were changing daily during the early part of the pandemic, over the course of a couple of days--maybe it was like two weeks.
+I can't quite remember.

-We had to figure out how to do that well--and we had to figure it out in a couple of days.
+So anyway, we had to figure out how to do that well--and we had to figure it out in literally days.
 I had the trainer cancel their travel plans.
-Then a few of us--including a salesperson, a trainer, and an instructional designer--sat down and tried to figure out what to do.
+Then, a few of us--including a salesperson, a trainer, and an instructional designer--sat down and tried to figure out what to do.
 We didn't want to bore people to death or make it an awful experience.
 We thought about doing videos, but those take a lot of time to create and produce.
-We also had to figure out a short term plan for the next week, and figure out a more interim plan after that.
+We also had to figure out a short-term plan for the next week and figure out a more interim plan after that.
 It was really hard to figure out.
 I mean--the whole WORLD had changed!

 PAR: Problem/Project, Action, Results